-The HPV vaccine is a series of three shots.
+The HPV vaccine is a series of two or three shots, depending on how old a person is when they get the first shot.
+Youth who get their first shot at ages 11 or 12 only need two doses of the vaccine.
+Teens and young adults who get their first shot later on still need three doses of the vaccine.
 It is the first type of vaccine that can prevent cancer and can prevent some types of HPV that cause cervical cancer, penile cancer, throat and mouth cancer, and anal cancer.
 These cancers kill many people every year.
 The HPV vaccine can also help prevent genital warts in men and women.

 The American Academy of Pediatrics, along with the American Academy of Family Physicians, the American College of Physicians, the American College of Obstetricians and Gynecologists, and the Centers for Disease Control and Prevention, strongly recommend the vaccine series for 11 to 12 year olds, though boys and girls as young as 9 years of age can get the vaccine.

-It takes 6 months to complete the three-dose vaccine series and it is important to schedule your child"s second and third doses before leaving the doctor"s office.
+It takes 6 months to complete the vaccine series and it is important to schedule your child's remaining doses before leaving the doctor"s office.